DLMousey/Pyromaniac/README.md

 ## Installation

-### Mac and Linux
+### NuGet Install

-Pyromaniac isn't available on NuGet just yet, but it can be installed locally.
-To install it;
+~~Pyromaniac isn't available on NuGet just yet, but it can be installed locally.
+To install it;~~

+Pyromaniac is now available on NuGet! https://www.nuget.org/packages/pyromaniac

+`dotnet add package Pyromaniac --version 1.0.0`

+### Local Install

+If you don't want to use NuGet or you want to test out changes to the middleware you can install it locally from source

 - `git clone https://github.com/DLMousey/Pyromaniac`
 - cd `Pyromaniac`